kanglicheng/code-school/rails/readings/rspec-controllers.md

 Controller testing in Rails is an example of "service level testing" - the middle level of the Testing Pyramid.
 Controller tests are simpler to write and run faster than integration tests.
 Solid controller tests are an important part of a strong Rails test suite.

+Be sure to add `gem 'rails-controller-testing'` to the test group in your `Gemfile`

 ## Creating the spec files

 If you've already run `rails generate rspec:install`, then Rails will